vinlin24/waifu-roller/README.md

 ```
 This rolls the Mudae command $wa 10 times in the channel named waifu-spam.
 The -d flag appends the daily commands $dk and $daily after the rolling session.

-You can also omit arguments and opt to use the default values set in the config.yaml file (work-in-progress, see warning [below](#limitations)):
+You can also omit arguments and opt to use the default values set in the [config.yaml](#configuration) file.
+This could be useful if you roll most commonly in a specific channel on a specific server.
 ```
 $ waifu
 ```

-This could be useful if you roll most commonly in a specific channel on a specific server.
+:hammer: Todo: document the command line arguments.

+## Configuration

+On first run, the script will try to initialize a configuration file for you at `~/.config/waifu-roller/config.yaml`.
+You can edit the program preferences here.

+:hammer: Todo: document the config.yaml schema.

 ## Limitations